 Should I use public WiFi when playing online casino games?

 You will find different answers from techies on this.
-The general concensus is that it is safest not to use public wifi, although reputable websites use advanced security measures to protect you.
+The general consensus is that it is safest not to use public wifi, although reputable websites use advanced security measures to protect you.
 Rather than using public WiFi, why not just use the data from your mobile.
 If you've already downloaded the app, and particularly if you've played the game before, you'll be using very little data.

 Be sure to close apps that you're not using as they may continue to use data (and draining your battery).